selforganising/foundersandcoders/ii/welcome.md

 ####The groups

 There will be sixteen of you starting together on June 16th.
-I am going to assign you to one of four groups, with which you are going to stay for the length of the course.
+I am going to assign you to one of four groups, with which you are going to stay throughout the course.

 To help with the selection, I would like you to spend a couple of minutes to complete the [Index of Learning Styles Questionnaire](http://www.engr.ncsu.edu/learningstyles/ilsweb.html) and send the results to me at [academy@selforganising.org](mailto:academy@selforganising.org) before we meet.